 For example, say you're an estate executor.
 You have a 50-piece set of sterling silver dinnerware purchased in 1940 for $150.
 That figure is the original value, established at the time of sale.

 Insurance or Replacement Value

 Replacement value is the cost necessary to replace the appraised items.
 Replacements may encompass new items of the same kind and quality or similar items of the same kind, age, and quality.
 This definition takes into consideration wear and defects.

 In most cases, the replacement item should be an exact replica.
 Therefore, a qualified craftsman using the same materials and construction techniques as the original should make the replacement.
-Of course, finding an exact duplicate for some gems or antiques isn’t possible.
+Of course, finding an exact duplicate for some gems or antiques isn't possible.
 In these cases, you or your insurance choose something as close as possible, instead.
 Take that 50-piece dinnerware set, for example.
-In today’s marketplace, a new set of similar dinnerware may sell for $100 per piece.
+In today's marketplace, a new set of similar dinnerware may sell for $100 per piece.
 So, the replacement value is $5,000 for the set.
-This is the highest value you could place on the dinnerware.
+That's the highest value you could place on the dinnerware.

 Fair Market Value or Estate Value